Idearia/wp-tests/README.md

-Defines the class `WordPressTestCase` to do PHPUnit tests in WordPress, and the trait `Loggable` to provide logging support.
+Defines the simple class `WordPressTestCase` to run PHPUnit tests in a WordPress installation, with support for logging and multisite.

-The `Loggable` trait can be used in vanilla PHP, without WordPress

 # Usage

-1. Install the package with `composer require idearia/wp-tests --dev`.
+1. Install with `composer require idearia/wp-tests --dev`.
-1. Create a test by extending `Idearia\WpTests\WordPressTestCase`.
+1. Create a test case by extending `Idearia\WpTests\WordPressTestCase`.
-1. Launch `vendor/bin/phpunit` to run your tests.

-# Example class
+1. When you run the test, WordPress will be automatically loaded.

+Have a look in the [the example folder](examples).
+You'll find:
-In [examples/WordPressTest.php](examples/WordPressTest.php) you can find an example of a test which implements `WordPressTestCase`.
-In this test, we create, fetch and delete a WordPress post.
+- an [example test](examples/WordPressTest.php) where we create, fetch and delete a WordPress post.

-# Example phpunit.xml

-In [examples/phpunit.example.xml](examples/phpunit.example.xml) you can find an example of a PHPUnit configuration file with all the available options.
+- an [example phpunit.xml](examples/phpunit.example.xml) file with the available options.

-# Loggable trait
+# Logging support

-- Add logging capabilities to your test case with `use Idearia\WpTests\Loggable`
 - To log a message to screen, call `self::print( $message )`.
-- To log a messag to file, call `self::log( $message )`
+- To log a message to file, call `self::log( $message )`.
-- The file will be named after the test class and placed in the subfolder *tests/logs*
+- The file will be named after the test class and placed in the subfolder _tests/logs_.
+- The log file will reset at each run unless you set `protected static $deleteLogFile = false;` in your test case.
-- Customize the subfolder with the `logsPath` environment variable (see below).
+- Customize the log folder via the `logsPath` environment variable.
-- You can also customize the filename and, in general, the output stream: for these advanced uses, see the `Loggable` trait's documentation.
-- To delete the log files before each run:
-    ```php
-    if ( file_exists( self::getLogFilePath() ) ) {
-        unlink( self::getLogFilePath() );
-    }
-    ```

-Please note that the `Loggable` trait is already used by `WordPressTestCase`.
+- For further customizations, please refer to the documentation of the [Loggable trait](https://github.com/coccoinomane/phpunit-log).

 # Multisite support